 Pianist Didzis Kalniņš was born in Jelgava in Latvia and started his musical studies in 1997 at Jānis Norvilis Madonas Music School, followed by Jāzeps Mediņš Rīga Music Secondary School and Jāzeps Vītols Latvian Music Academy under the guidance of Professor Juris Kalnciems, graduating with a Bachelor’s degree in Piano performance in 2013.
-In addition, after completing relevant courses and examinations, he obtained a Piano teacher's qualification.

 In 2016, he achieved a first class Master’s Degree in Pianoforte performance at the Conservatorio di Musica di Vicenza in Italy, under the guidance of pianist and conductor Marco Tezza.